 This is the common allowance design in some countries like Spain where individuals are not required to justify the use of funds.
-Proponents of subsidies argue that they increase care receivers' choice and quality of care (Linsk et al., 1992; Simon-Rusinowitz et al., 1998), and subsidies improve the flexibility of caregivers to provide personal care at home (Mahoney et al., 2002).
-Similarly, some studies document evidence of emotional, physical, and financial wellbeing improvements after the introduction of the Cash and Counselling Demonstration and Evaluation (CCDE) program which entailed flexible monthly allowances for Medicaid beneficiaries to hire informal caregivers as paid workers (Foster et al, 2003).
-Caregiving subsidies can impact care choices and household behaviours as well.
-(Ettner,

-1994; McKnight, 2006)5 Costa-Font et al (2022) showed that whilst unconditional cash allowances increase the supply of informal care and influence intergenerational transfers, Costa-Font and Vilaplana (2017) showed that not all the allowance is spent on care with some share saved.
-However, both effects are not observed when individuals receive caregiving supports instead.
+Proponents of subsidies argue that they increase carereceivers' choice and quality of care (Linsk et al., 1992; Simon-Rusinowitz et al., 1998), and subsidies improves the flexibility of careivers to provide personal care at home (Mahoney et al., 2002).
+Similarly, some studies document evidence of emotional, physical, and financial wellbeing improvements after the introduction of the Cash and Counselling Demonstration and Evaluation (CCDE) program which entailed flexible monthly allowances for Medicaid beneficiaries to hire informal caregivers as paid workers (Foster et al, 2003), and caregiving subsidies can impact on care choices and household behaviours (Ettner, 1994; McKnight, 2006)2.
+Costa-Font et al (2022) show that whilst unconditional cash allowances increase the supply of informal care and influence intergenerational transfers, and Cost-Font and Vilaplana (2017) show that not all the allowance is spent on care, some share is saved, whilst both effects are not observed when individuals receive caregiving supports instead.